“To be stewards of the land, guardians of the Lake, and solid corporate citizens of the communities in which we operate”

 – Realignment and daylighting of Edgewood Creek to allow native fish passage and spawning habitat is an ongoing project at Edgewood.

-– Edgewood is a certified member of the Audubon Cooperative Sanctuary as of January 2021 meaning Edgewood Golf Course demonstrates commitment to environmental stewardship by reducing water and chemical usage and increasing wildlife habitat areas.
+– Edgewood is a certified member of the Audubon Cooperative Sanctuary as of January 2021 meaning Edgewood Golf Course demonstrates a commitment to environmental stewardship by reducing water and chemical usage and increasing wildlife habitat areas.

 – Removing plastic bags in Edgewood’s Pro Shop, Adventure Center, and Boutique (15,000 bags per year)